Bruno Leonardo

-Bruno Leonardo dos Santos Covas (born 2 June 1996), known as Bruno Leonardo, is a Brazilian footballer who plays as a central defender for Portuguesa.
+Bruno Leonardo dos Santos Covas (born 2 June 1996), known as Bruno Leonardo, is a Brazilian footballer who plays as a central defender for Chapecoense.

 Club career

 Born in Ribeirão Preto, São Paulo, Bruno Leonardo started his career at Comercial-SP's youth categories.
 He subsequently represented Olé Brasil, Velo Clube and Bahia before joining Santos in 2013.

 On 12 February 2016, Bruno Leonardo renewed his contract with Peixe until the end of the year.
 He left the club in March 2018, and signed for Portuguesa Santista.